 The Reginald F. Lewis Fellowship for Law Teaching is made available through a gift from Reginald F. Lewis, a graduate of Harvard Law School (1968) and his wife, Loida Nicolas-Lewis.
 Shortly before his death in 1993, Mr. Lewis gave the largest grant at the time in the Law School’s history.
 Harvard Law School’s International Law Center was renamed in his honor.
 Mr. Lewis was founding CEO of TLC Beatrice Foods International.
 He was also the author of the book Why Should White Guys Have All the Fun?

 Each interested applicant should submit:

-- a detailed (two-to-four pages, double-spaced) description of the research and writing project that will be undertaken with a view to publication during the fellowship,
+- a detailed (four pages maximum) description of the research and writing project that will be undertaken with a view to publication during the Fellowship,

-- a statement of her/his interest in law teaching and legal scholarship (two-to-four pages, double-spaced), including a description of the fields in which she/he expects to teach and pursue scholarship,
+- a statement of the applicant’s interest in law teaching and legal scholarship (four pages maximum), including a description of the fields in which the applicant expects to teach and pursue scholarship,

 - a comprehensive résumé or curriculum vitae,

 - two letters of reference addressing the applicant’s potential for success as a legal scholar and law teacher (either included with the applicant’s other materials or sent directly from the recommenders).